CyrusXabat/Shruti-Automation-Tool/README.md

   After gathering urls it starts fuzzing for the vulnerabilities with the help of cves and some signatures.

   Also it finds the information about hidden directories by dictionary based attack.

+#Use
+./Shru.sh

+then input url  ( like http://me.yehigo.com/)